bjoernholmlund/project4restaurant/README.md

 ## 📖 About the project

-Bite is a full-stack web application for a restaurant where users can:
+Bite is a full-stack web application developed for a modern restaurant experience.
+The application makes it easy for both new and returning guests to interact with the restaurant digitally – directly via the website.
+The focus has been on user experience (UX), responsive design and interactive functionality.

-- Book a table directly via a pop-up form
+- Book a table directly via a convenient pop-up form placed on top of the page for increased accessibility.

-- Create an account or log in
+- Create an account or log in to access personalized functionality.

-- View and cancel their own reservations
+- View your own reservations, including the ability to cancel directly in a user-friendly pop-up window.

-- Read the menu and drink list in interactive pop-ups
+- Read menus and wine lists in separate pop-ups with a clear structure, inspired by fine-dining aesthetics.

-- Send contact messages to the restaurant
+- Send messages to the restaurant via a contact form with confirmation and automatic reset.

-The project is built with a focus on UX, responsive design and modern functionality.

 ## User experience: